nickg-24/crazy_calc/README.md

 The application was developed using raw socket programming and a self-written HTTP parser.
 It was then containerized using Docker and deployed automatically via Ansible.
 A comprehensive security analysis was conducted, including detailed documentation of the vulnerabilities present within the application.

-## Important Disclaimer
+## Important Disclaimers
-**This application contains intentionally built vulnerabilities and is highly insecure.** It should only be used in a controlled environment for educational purposes.
+- **This application contains intentionally built vulnerabilities and is highly insecure.** It should only be used in a controlled environment for educational purposes.
 Do not deploy this application on a production server or expose it to the internet, as it poses a significant security risk.

+- **SSL Keys:** The SSL private keys and certificates included in this repository are intentionally provided for the purpose of this educational project.
+These keys should only be used within the context of this project and should not be used in any other application or environment.
+Use of these keys in any other context may pose serious security risks.

 ## Project Documentation
 - [Ansible Documentation](./ansible/ansible_README.md)